Rihanna Slays In New Images For The Latest ‘Harper’s Bazaar’ Cover

 Rihanna has once again rocked the foundations of the internet by sharing two high-fashion photos to her Instagram account on Tuesday.
 The singer is set to grace the cover of the latest Harper’s Bazaar issue, and she graciously gave her followers a peek at what they can expect.

-In one snap, the Fenty Beauty founder dazzled in a bright yellow faux fur coat.
-The over-sized piece hung loosely, exposing her tanned shoulders.
+In one snap, which can be seen here, the Fenty Beauty founder dazzled in a bright yellow faux fur coat.
+The oversized piece hung loosely, exposing her tanned shoulders.
 The bottom of the coat was fringed and elegantly fell to the ground.
 In the image, Rihanna appeared to be wearing a pale yellow halter dress that featured tassels.
-However, the rest of the dress was obscured by the over-sized coat.
-The star seemed to be glowing as she looked over her shoulder and gave her best smize to the camera.
+However, the rest of the dress was obscured by the oversized coat.
+The star seemed to be glowing as she looked over her shoulder and gave her best smile to the camera.
 The photo appeared to be taken in a field as there was an array of greenery in the backdrop.

-However, it was the second image that the mogul shared minutes earlier that set hearts aflutter.
+However, it was the second image that the mogul shared that set hearts aflutter.
 In the snap, Rihanna looked elegant and poised as she gazed directly at the camera again.
 Her makeup looked natural and featured a vibrant red lip.
-This provided the portrait with a much needed pop of color as it mainly featured hues of white.
+This provided the portrait with a much-needed pop of color as it mainly featured hues of white.
 She wore a simple white dress and completed the look with a thick pearl choker.
 However, it was Rihanna’s radiant skin that was the main focus of the image.

-In the caption, the singer noted her new business venture, Fenty Skin.
+In the caption, the singer mentioned her new business venture, Fenty Skin.
 She also gave credit to everyone involved in creating these stunning portraits, including the photographer and creative director.

 View this post on Instagram